Your Top 10 Open Source No Code Platforms: A Quick Guide

 3. Connectors that handle the data structures, retrieval, and storage.

-5. Automated application lifecycle manager that allows for building, deploying, debugging, and the staging and production process.
+5. Automated application lifecycle manager that allows for App building, deploying, debugging, and the staging and production process.
 Testing is possible here as well.

 The best way to build web apps without coding!